solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Azure App Service supports automated deployments from local Git
 repositories: developers simply need to push their code to an App Service remote repository.
-Consult the \[Introduction to the guide sample application\] for a step-by-step App Service deployment from a local Git repository.
+Consult the \[Running the sample application\] for a step-by-step App Service deployment from a local Git repository.

 #### App Service Deployment Slots